avelith07/Termux-Desktop/README.md

 # Termux-Desktop
 **Install a full Linux desktop environment on your Android device with Termux X11 and also with hardware acceleration alongwith desktop audio functional**

+### Initial release
+If you find any error, bug, glitch or something is not working.
+Please contact me on my Discord server, link is on the repository website, or create a issue.

 ---
 <br>